Self Care By Practicing Mindful Kindness To Others

 Other benefits of kindness include:

-• Increasing self-esteem, empathy, and compassion
+• Your own increasing self-esteem, empathy, and compassion.

-• Helping people have a more positive attitude
+• Helping people have a more positive attitude.

-• Increasing social connection
+• Increasing social connection.

-• Contributing to a more positive community
+• Contributing to a more positive community.

 Diane Delaney, Placement Specialist Extraordinaire